nao1215/sqly/README.md

 ## How to develop

 See the [developer documentation](https://nao1215.github.io/sqly/).
 When adding features or fixing bugs, please write unit tests; sqly aims for unit-test coverage across all packages, as the tree map shows.
-The README demos are recorded with [charmbracelet/vhs](https://github.com/charmbracelet/vhs) from `doc/vhs/*.tape` (regenerate with `make demo`), and their commands are exercised end-to-end by the shellspec suite in `spec/` (`make test-e2e`).
+The README demos are recorded with [charmbracelet/vhs](https://github.com/charmbracelet/vhs) from `doc/vhs/*.tape` (regenerate with `make demo`), and their commands are exercised end-to-end by the atago suite in `e2e/atago/` (`make test-e2e`).

 ![treemap](./doc/img/cover-tree.svg)